 There are two scenes I enjoyed in this entire movie: One is when Prime fought in the forest against the Decepticons.
 Not because I could really follow what was going on, but because at least something was happening in this fucking movie.
 I mean, they wasted 10 minutes with Sam's Mom eating pot brownies and tackling Frisbee players on the lawn.
 I'm not kidding.
 Plus we had to deal with the whole Pretender Decepticon of Alice (Isabel Lucas) as she tries to kill Sam by making out with him when Mikaela walks in.
 It's just stupid and a real waste of time.
 The second were the scenes with Ravage, the Decepticon Soundwave sends to retrieve the All Spark.
 Ravage just looked cool.
 In fact, he was the only one that actually seemed to serve a real purpose in this movie.
 Too bad we didn't get enough of him.

 |The only pussy worth watching in this movie.|

 Sam's parents, who are vacationing in Paris, are unaware of everything going on.
-Sam's Dad is drinking a Bud while Mom gets disgusted by the exotic flavoring of Escargot.
-They're also being bothered by a mime, because mime's are all over the fucking place in Paris annoying tourists.
+Sam's dad is drinking a Bud while mom gets disgusted by the exotic flavoring of Escargot.
+They're also being bothered by a mime, because mime's are apparently all over the fucking place in Paris annoying tourists.
 Seriously, this script and Michael Bay are constantly telling the audience that they are as stupid as they imagine them to be.
-That shit like this is even remotely humorous to someone older than three months in the womb.
+They must think that shit like this is humorous to someone older than three months in the womb.
 But wait, it gets worse.